syncfusion-content/uwp-docs/uwp/DataGrid/Master-Details-View.md

 ### Programmatically expand and bring DetailsViewDataGrid into view

-SfDataGrid allows you to bring the specified [DetailsViewDataGrid](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) in to view by using [DetailsViewManager.BringInToView](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewManager.html#Syncfusion_UI_Xaml_Grid_DetailsViewManager_BringIntoView_System_Int32_) method.
+Data Grid allows you to bring the specified [DetailsViewDataGrid](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewDataGrid.html) in to view by using [DetailsViewManager.BringInToView](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DetailsViewManager.html#Syncfusion_UI_Xaml_Grid_DetailsViewManager_BringIntoView_System_Int32_) method.

 Before bringing the `DetailsViewDataGrid` into view, you have to expand the corresponding parent record if it is not already expanded.